Hajdukson/enginering-project-web/readme.md

 # Money manager REST API

-Contains logic responisble for CRUD operations.
+It is part of [mobile app](https://github.com/Hajdukson/enginering-project-mobile) Contains logic responisble for CRUD operations.

 ## Remarks

-Some pieces of repoziotry are not use in [Front-End](https://github.com/Hajdukson/enginering-project-mobile)
+Some pieces of repoziotry are not use in [mobile app](https://github.com/Hajdukson/enginering-project-mobile)

 ## Features